How to Grow, Plant, and Care For Split Leaf Philodendron

 Yellow Leaves

-One of the most common problems in Split Leaf Philodendrons (and all houseplants) is yellowing leaves.
-There are many causes, but the most likely is overwatering.
+One of the most common problems in split leaf philodendrons—and in many houseplants—is yellowing leaves.
+While there are several possible causes, the most likely culprit is overwatering.

-When you overwater, the excess moisture in the soil rots the roots.
-They are unable to transport moisture and nutrients around the plants, turning the leaves yellow.
-The stems can also become mushy, especially at the base of the plant around the soil line.
+When the soil stays too wet, the roots begin to rot.
+Once damaged, they can no longer transport water and nutrients effectively throughout the plant, causing the leaves to turn yellow.
+In severe cases, the stems may also become mushy, particularly around the base of the plant near the soil line.

-Other causes of yellowing leaves include nutrient imbalances, incorrect temperatures and humidity, or underwatering.
-Examine your plants to determine which is most likely and adjust your care accordingly.
+Other potential causes of yellowing leaves include nutrient imbalances, exposure to incorrect temperatures or humidity levels, and underwatering.
+Take a close look at your plant and its growing conditions to determine the most likely cause, then adjust your care routine accordingly.

 Stretching

-While these plants are known to handle low light relatively well, extremely low light or ‘no light’ conditions will result in problems with growth.
-One of the most common problems is stretching as the stems and leaves extend toward the nearest light source.
+While these plants tolerate low light relatively well, extremely low light (or ‘no light’) conditions will lead to growth issues.
+One of the most common problems is stretching, as the stems and leaves extend toward the nearest light source.

 Unbalanced Growth

-You may notice the large leaves of your Split Leaf Philodendron turning towards the light source.
-This helps the plant maximize photosynthesis by increasing the surface area of the light hitting the plant.
+You may notice the large leaves of your split leaf philodendron turning toward the light source.
+This natural behavior helps the plant maximize photosynthesis by exposing more leaf surface to the light.

 Brown Leaves

-Like yellowing leaves, brown leaves are also a common affliction.
-Leaves browning at the tips indicates a moisture issue, either with a lack of water or low humidity.
-This brown section will only grow if the moisture issues continue, so it’s important to resolve the problem straight away.
+Like yellowing leaves, brown leaves are also a common issue.
+Browning at the leaf tips typically indicates a moisture problem—either underwatering or low humidity.

-Brown leaves can also be caused by exposure to intense direct sunlight.
-Like humans, plants can also experience sunburn.
-Cover the light source with a sheer curtain in the hottest parts of the day to prevent sun damage.
+Brown leaves can also result from exposure to intense direct sunlight.
+Just like people, plants can get sunburned.
+To prevent sun damage, cover the light source with a sheer curtain during the hottest parts of the day, especially if your plant is near a south- or west-facing window.

 Frequently Asked Questions